 - Place your hands on your hips, bend your front leg until the knee is at a 90-degree angle (don't let your knee extend past your toes), slowly straighten your leg, and then slowly return to the starting position.

 - Do 10-12 reps three times.

 Work on your footwork by using the ladder.

 If you can find a ladder on the playground, now's your chance to take your workouts to a new level.
 The ladder's evenly spaced rungs encourage you to perform rapid and precise foot movements and make it an ideal tool for enhancing coordination.

 Get creative with the exercises by moving side-to-side on the ladder or incorporating high knees or fast feet exercises by lifting your knees high and staying light on your toes.

 Consistency and patience are vital in improving your agility, footwork, mobility, and overall strength.
-Next time you take the kids to play, get sweating with our six fitness playground exercises and tackle a full-body workout without going to the gym!
-Once you use your time, you can incorporate these non-traditional exercises to create a regular workout routine.
+The next time you take the kids outside to play, get sweating with our six fitness playground exercises and tackle a full-body workout without going to the gym!
+Once you feel comfortable with your form, you can incorporate these non-traditional exercises to create a regular workout routine.
 And remember to get your best night's sleep to recover your muscles for the next day's workout.
+Happy exercising!